 Impersonation is not possible

 Thanks to the robust authentication system and the possibility of verifying the origin of each document, the impersonation is practically impossible.
 Moreover, no content can undergo modifications without being registered.

 It is a battle won against the bureaucracy

 Relying on a long chain of physical and human procedures only nourish bureaucracy and enlargers the margins of error.
 With cloud signing routines are simpler, faster and more confidential.
 And not least: this system records the activity of users at each stage, so it is not possible to avoid responsibilities.

 With all these reasons we cannot stop suggesting electronic signature in the cloud as the best ally for your business.
 This is the tool that allows all citizens of the European Community (who meet the requirements) to interact with any administrative entity or private institution.

-If you want to know more about centralized signature, we invite you to try for yourself how our powerful fortress signature solution works.
-You can see a demo by clicking here: Portal Fortress.
+If you want to know more about centralized signature, we invite you to try for yourself how our powerful cloud signature solution works.

 We’ll be back next week!